Securing a future for imperilled wildlife in Sulawesi - Biome Conservation

 Conservation Value:

 The Tompotika area, where our efforts are focused, represents a centre of endemism within the global “biodiversity hotspot” that is Sulawesi.
 Recent surveys have identified at least 9 new animal species known only from this area.
 Tompotika boasts an excellent representation of Sulawesi’s characteristic natural habitats, including montane moist forests, savannah, wetlands, mangroves, sandy beaches, coral reefs, and seagrass beds.
-Importantly, this project has resulted in the world’s healthiest population of the Critically Endangered maleo bird, which is increasing at three sites, thanks to the efforts of ICFC’s field partner, the Alliance for Tompotika Conservation (AlTo).
+Importantly, this project has resulted in the world’s healthiest population of the Critically Endangered maleo bird, which is increasing at three sites, thanks to the efforts of Biome’s field partner, the Alliance for Tompotika Conservation (AlTo).

 Threats: